prebid/prebid.github.io/overview/prebid-universal-creative.md

 <a name="alt-iframes"></a>

-### Alternate methods for Banner and Outstream Video iframes
+### Alternate methods for Banner and In-Renderer Video iframes

-If you only ever need to display non-safeframed banner and outstream-video creatives, there are several ways to replace the `jsdelivr` call in your ad server creative:
+If you only ever need to display non-safeframed banner and in-renderer-video creatives, there are several ways to replace the `jsdelivr` call in your ad server creative:

 1. Copy the contents of `https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js` into each creative.
 1. Directly call the Prebid.js `renderAd` function: